The Thief Lord (film): Plot

 Barbarossa, the antique dealer who serves as the gang's fence, leads police to the Stella, where they take Hornet and Bo and close down the Stella.
 Prosper and the others return to find Hornet and Bo gone.
 Thinking Getz sold them out, they confront him.
-Getz insists he is on their side, then tells them that the money the Conte gave them is fake.
+Getz insists he is on their side.
 Ida and Getz get Hornet from the Merciful Sisters, with whom the police have left her, and Ida allows the gang to stay at her place.
 That night, Scipio sneaks out of his father's mansion and persuades Prosper to come with him to ride the merry-go-round and become an adult.

 Bo returns to the Stella.
 Getz finds Bo and brings him back to Ida's house.
 Meanwhile, the Conte and his sister the Contessa are now children, having ridden the merry-go-round.
 The Conte offers a ride on the merry-go-round as payment in lieu of money.
 Scipio and Barbarossa take the offer.
 Scipio becomes an adult and Barbarossa a young child.

 Prosper is reunited with Bo.
 The now-adult Scipio becomes Getz's new partner in the detective business.
 The aunt and uncle try to snatch Bo until Scipio returns and forces them out at gunpoint.
 Riccio and Mosca take the money they deserve from Barbarossa's safe and split it amongst the gang.
 Scipio uses his share to buy the boys a boat and establishes bank accounts for the others.
 In the final scene, Victor, Ida, Prosper, Hornet, and Bo are on Scipio's old boat.
 Ida comments that they would make a great family.